CariDee English: Music

-English is featured on Brad Walsh's album "Human Nature" in the song called Boy/Girl and is working on music with Better than Ezra.
-English is a drummer, and performs with Celebrity DJ Lindsay Luv.
-Performing a powerful girl drum and DJ duo they call LUVnENGLISH.
-English also drums with the New York-based DJ Zeke Thomas.
-They even made a short video of them working together.
+English is featured on Brad Walsh's album "Human Nature" in the song called Boy/Girl.
+In 2009, she said she was working on music with Better than Ezra.
+English is a drummer, and performed with Celebrity DJ Lindsay Luv in a girl drum and DJ duo they called LUVnENGLISH.
+English also played drums with the New York-based DJ Zeke Thomas, even making a short video of them working together.
 English sings, plays guitar, drums and said "I would have been a rockstar first but being a model paid the bills faster."

 Philanthropy and animal rights

-She is a former spokesperson for the National Psoriasis Foundation.
+English is a former spokesperson for the National Psoriasis Foundation.
+In March 2020, the National Psoriasis Foundation announced that English was no longer their spokesperson after she shared a post urging her followers to stop taking their psoriasis medication during the COVID-19 pandemic.
 In 2007, she was spreading awareness about psoriasis and encouraging others to seek treatment.
 English says she felt "cursed" with psoriasis when she was young because of the taunts of classmates.
 Today, her "curse" is her cause.
 "Psoriasis awareness is very important to me.
 I want others with the disease to know they are not alone.
 I want to inspire them to live their dreams," she said.
 As such she opened the walk for Awareness on January 13, 2008, in San Diego and was featured on the cover for Allure.
 She has also held a congressional briefing on Psoriasis on June 11, 2007.
 She has taken part in the walk for awareness multiple times since.
 She was also featured in the Canadian Psoriasis Education website.
-The National Psoriasis Foundation has removed English from her spokesperson position.

 English has also taken part in a video against seal hunting.
 She also attended the Power of Paws opening, an association which promotes animals as part of health programs and promoted Project Cuddle.
 She has also taken part in the NOH8 Campaign.

+Personal life

+English has struggled with drug addiction and body dysmorphic disorder.